Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - Equal Employment Opportunity Commission (EEOC, a federal agency)

-An employment law attorney can help the victim determine which agency to pursue.
+An employment law attorney can help you determine which agency to pursue.
 The NERC website provides instructions for filing an employment discrimination claim in Nevada.
-And the EEOC website provides instructions for filing an employment discrimination claim in Nevada.
+Meanwhile, the EEOC website provides instructions for filing an employment discrimination claim in Nevada.

-Note that victims usually have 300 days after the harassment to file a claim with the NERC or EEOC, but sometimes the time limit is shorter.
-Therefore, victims should discuss their case with an attorney as soon as possible to begin the claim process.
+Note that you usually have 300 days after the harassment to file a claim with the NERC or EEOC, but sometimes the time limit is shorter.
+Therefore, you should discuss your case with an attorney as soon as possible to begin the claim process.

-Also note that victims should try to preserve as much evidence as they can, such as video recordings or eyewitness accounts.
+Also note that you should try to preserve as much evidence as you can, such as video recordings or eyewitness accounts.
 Sexual harassment often causes no visible damage, so any other evidence of the harassment may be crucial for winning a claim.

 The NERC and EEOC often try to reach a favorable resolution through mediation.
 This is when both sides (and their attorneys) try to come to a solution without judges and with the help of a trained mediator.